danvoyce/awesome-creative-tech-events/README.md

 - [Creative Code Berlin Meetup](https://www.meetup.com/creativeCodeBerlin/) - Diverse community of people interested in the use of computing skills for artistic expression.

+#### D&uuml;sseldorf, Berlin and Munich

+- [Beyond tellerrand](https://beyondtellerrand.com) - An affordable event about web design, development, creativity, design and much more with multiple events throughout the year

 ---

 ### Spain